-On March 25, 2022, we completed the consolidation of our Common Shares on the basis of ten (10) pre-consolidation Common Shares for every one (1) post-consolidation Common Share (the Consolidation).
+On March 25, 2022, we completed the consolidation of our Common Shares on the basis often (10) pre-consolidation Common Shares for every one (1) post-consolidation Common Share (the Consolidation).
 Immediately prior to the Consolidation, we had 158,714,254 Common Shares issued and outstanding.
-Following the Consolidation, we had 15,871,426 Common Shares issued and outstanding.
-The Common Shares began trading on a post-Consolidation basis on March 30, 2022.
+Following the Consolidation, we had 15,871,426 Common Shares issued and outstanding on a post-Consolidation basis on March 30, 2022.